 Land Stewards spend time outdoors and promoting wildlife.
 As a Land Steward you may pull invasive plants, monitor a bird box trail, be a grounds & trail keeper, maintain a native plant garden as a Native Garden Keeper, participate in a number of citizen science opportunities, and attend Bio Blitz events.
 BioBlitz events are intended to serve a quick surveys of many species in an area, usually done by several individuals over a 24-hour period.

-Nature Center Attendants are needed at Deer Haven Preserve, just south of Delaware, any afternoon from noon until 2:30 or from 2:30-5:00.
+Visitor Center Attendants are needed at Deer Haven and Shale Hollow Parks.
 This volunteer greets visitors, responds to questions and provides accurate information, makes guests feel comfortable with the facility, answers phone inquiries, performs some light cleaning and assists with other duties as needed.
 Volunteers must enjoy interacting with people and have an outgoing personality.
 Guest Services Volunteers are also responsible for opening and securely closing the nature center buildings.

 Education volunteers assist park staff during public nature programs, create displays, and help with special projects.
 Education volunteers may assist our Naturalist staff and/or serve at Gallant Farm sharing about rural life in the 1930s and 40s.